Frequently Asked Questions by Parents

 It is also important that you educate yourself on the changing nature of the workforce.
 Check out our Resources of Parents and Family Members section to find useful articles and books on how you can serve as a resource and supporter to your family member.

-Encourage your family member to attend Career Services events and to make an appointment with a career counselor.
+Encourage your family member to attend XPD events and to make an appointment with a Career Coach.
 We offer individual appointments, assessment testing, and many workshops and sessions for all students.
 Check out our Calendar of Events to see what's happening!

 Liberal arts graduates are attractive to employers because they possess the skills necessary to adapt in an ever-changing workforce.
 Employers look for graduates with the right skills rather than the right major.
 Having your son/daughter know what transferable skills they possess is the key to success.
 There are also steps your child can take to make them more marketable: having a minor, elective courses, work experience, internships, volunteer positions, and extracurricular involvement.
 A liberal arts education is education for life--it focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind.